ravi9/ov-sm-wiki/macOS.md

-Skip Steps 1 and 2 if you already installed Python3 and Git on Windows.
+Skip Steps 1 and 2 if you already installed Python 3 and Git on macOS.

 ### 1. Install Python